 The GHGP Corporate Value Chain Accounting Reporting Standard gives standards for different carbon emission areas including cities, companies, projects, products, corporations, value chains and their scope 3 emissions, and for mitigation goals.
 When this standard was developed they took into account the life cycle of the product and the entire value chain.

-Scope 3 emissions are the hardest to count since they happen outside of the company walls with vendors and distribution centers.
-However, scope 3 emissions reporting is giving a competitive edge to value chains and investors, and smart consumers are beginning to overlook brands that are not regenerative, eco-friendly, transparent, or giving back to societies.
+Scope 3 emissions are the hardest to count since they happen outside of the company walls with vendors and distribution centres.
+However, scope 3 emissions reporting is giving a competitive edge to value chains and investors, and smart consumers are beginning to overlook brands that are not regenerative, eco-friendly, transparent, or giving back to society.

 This standard covers all upstream and downstream emissions which happen before and after the production of the product of the reporting company.
 Net0 easily does these calculations for you with any data you provide.
 You can discuss with your value chain what emissions you would be accountable for to avoid the double counting we have discussed above.

-Measuring scope 3 emissions also benefit risk vs. opportunity factors in the value chain, potential liabilities down the line, and help gain a complete understanding of the impact on their entire supply chain and product life cycle.
-This can guide inventory and procurement decisions, regulations within the company, and segue into better product design, in addition to preventing environmental harm.
+Measuring scope 3 emissions also benefit-risk vs. opportunity factors in the value chain, and potential liabilities down the line, and help gain a complete understanding of the impact on their entire supply chain and product life cycle.
+This can guide inventory and procurement decisions, and regulations within the company, and segue into better product design, in addition to preventing environmental harm.
 Evaluating the emissions on a broader scale will help pinpoint exactly where adjustments can be made.

 Scope 3 inventories are based on relevance, completeness, consistency, transparency, and accuracy.
 The consolidation approaches of the emissions are by equity share, financial control, or operational control.

-For details about how to set these apart from scope 1 and 2 inventories you can see the GHGP directly and discuss that with your inventory and accounting teams.
-However, with Net0, you don't have to separate your emissions.
-You add your data simply with what you wish to provide the system and our reports will automatically categorize your emissions in an itemized way.
+For details about how to set these apart from scope 1 and 2 inventories, you can see the GHGP directly and discuss that with your inventory and accounting teams.
+Net0 helps you to categorise the data your provide so you would not need to worry about manually separating the data.

 What you include in your scope 3 emissions reporting is referred to as the boundary.
 Companies that report scope 3 still must disclose the exclusions and reasons for those.